COALAIP/specs/README.md

 ```

-Using IPLD in contrast, any object can identify itself by being hashed, which means an `@id`
-property isn't necessary:
+On IPLD, however, we remove the `@id` property; not only are we restricted from using
+self-referencing links in IPLD, but such links are actually unnecessary as any object is able to
+identify itself by its own hash.
+Thus, we get:

 ```javascript